-Tourist camps do not serve really rural Mongolian dishes, because most of the travelers can not eat or do not like it.
-But they serve both Monoglian style dishes as well as more modern dishes (European).
+Tourist camps do not serve really rural Mongolian dishes because most of the travellers can not eat or do not like them.
+But they serve both Mongolian style dishes as well as more modern dishes (European).

 This is a very popular drink.
 It is just beer to us.
 Right now I am writing to you and drinking airag.
 August and autumn are when you’ll find the best airag.
 I like it very much.
-It has an alcoholic and sour taste, strong smell, but it’s milk.
+It has an alcoholic and sour taste a strong smell, but it’s milk.

 Mongolian society is not entirely ready to accept such things openly.
 I haven’t seen homosexuals walking openly like holding hands in the streets here yet.
 Although we have moved to a democratic society since the 1990s, we still have some of the same old patterns, especially in rural areas, where we find this topic very strange.
 Unfortunately, some people strongly disagree with LGBT people.